 - Use a whisk or spoon to begin stirring in lazy circles starting from the middle until mixture is uniform.
 Don't go crazy stirring or chocolate will lose its beautiful gloss.
-A gentle motion is good.
+Gentle motion is good.

 - Add butter in small pieces and continue mixing gently until ganache is once again uniform.

-- Mixture should be thick enough to go straight into the crusts, but if runny, refrigerate for a few minutes until it thickens.
+- The mixture should be thick enough to go straight into the crusts, but if runny, refrigerate for a few minutes until it thickens.

 Crust dough may be stored, well-wrapped, in the refrigerator one week.
 Or store in the freezer for 6 months.
 I prefer to freeze the raw tart shells and bake the day I want to serve them for maximum freshness with last-minute convenience.

 Ganache may be made ahead and stored in the refrigerator.
 Warm very gently.
 I put it in a small bowl inside a larger bowl partially filled with hot water until it softens enough to spoon into baked crusts.
 Re-chill before serving.